opendexnetwork/opendex.network/03-trade-protocol.md

     `uint64 quantity = 4`
     The number of satoshis (or equivalent) to invalidate from the order sum

-The `OrderInvalidation` message is used to tell a peer about the full or partial invalidation of a previously sent order..
+The `OrderInvalidation` message is used to tell a peer about the full or partial invalidation of a previously sent order.
 It allows the peer to remove the order from his local order book.
 Order invalidation is a common event which occurs due to order cancellation or filling (by another node).
 Failing to send updates about the order will result in peers having a stale order in their local order books.
 These peers might fill the order and instantiate swap procedures which are doomed to fail.
 In this case, the maker node’s reputation may be penalized.

 ### The GetOrders Message (0x08)